maprpartners/aws-deployment/README.md

    Now you should be able to use that AMI even if you modify the CFT.

-   Here is the CFT that is associated with MapR "Bring Your Own License (BYOL)" offering in MapR marketplace. https://s3-us-west-2.amazonaws.com/aws-marketplace-cf-templates-installer-6.0-1.8/CFT_byol.yml
+   Here is the CFT that is associated with MapR "Bring Your Own License (BYOL)", this gives you 30 days free trial, you need to purchase a license from MapR if you want to continue to use the cluster after 30 days. https://s3-us-west-2.amazonaws.com/aws-marketplace-cf-templates-installer-6.0-1.8/CFT_byol.yml

-   If you want to have the community edition deployed, use this template: https://s3-us-west-2.amazonaws.com/aws-marketplace-cf-templates-installer-6.0-1.8/CFT_community.yml
+   If you want to have the community edition deployed, use this template: (community license is free, however, you do not have the "Enterprise" features such as HA enabled) https://s3-us-west-2.amazonaws.com/aws-marketplace-cf-templates-installer-6.0-1.8/CFT_community.yml